Wild fisheries: Overfishing

+Our World in Data provides a figure showing the trend in global fishing exploitation over a few decades to reveal the intensifying circumstances at hand:

+Overfishing presents many threats to fish population densities, obviously.
+However, as these populations plummet below the maximum sustainable yield (MSY) value for the specific population, you are now risking the loss of biodiversity and possibility for extinction due to less diversity.
+This loss in diversity is especially concerning as we deal with environmental changes from climate change since less diversity decreases a populations ability to adapt and survive the alterations of the habitat.

 Loss of biodiversity

 Each species in an ecosystem is affected by the other species in that ecosystem.
 There are very few single prey-single predator relationships.
 Most prey are consumed by more than one predator, and most predators have more than one prey.
 Their relationships are also influenced by other environmental factors.
 In most cases, if one species is removed from an ecosystem, other species will most likely be affected, up to the point of extinction.

 Species biodiversity is a major contributor to the stability of ecosystems.
 When an organism exploits a wide range of resources, a decrease in biodiversity is less likely to have an impact.
 However, for an organism which exploit only limited resources, a decrease in biodiversity is more likely to have a strong effect.

 Reduction of habitat, hunting and fishing of some species to extinction or near extinction, and pollution tend to tip the balance of biodiversity.
 For a systematic treatment of biodiversity within a trophic level, see unified neutral theory of biodiversity.